Wakie87/Wakie87.github.io/index.md

 ## First SSH session

 (Windows 7, 8, 9 & 10) Download Putty <a href="http://www.putty.org/">http://www.putty.org/</a>

 Type ypur IP address from vultr into the Hostname and press Open.
 <img src="images/putty.png" alt="Putty" class="inline"/>

 An authentication screen may popup something like this (below) press Yes to continue
 <img src="images/putty_alert.png" alt="Putty Alert" class="inline"/>

 It will access for your username enter
 ```
 root
 ```
 It will then ask for the password.
 Copy it across from you Vultr dashboard and press enter.
+You should end up with a screen like below:
 <img src="images/putty_terminal.png" alt="Putty Console" class="inline"/>

 ## Masternode script installation